yedidyakrimo/dino_game/README.md

 5. Open a pull request.

-# Detailed Documentation of Dino Game Functions
+# Detailed Documentation of Functions

 This document provides an in-depth explanation of all the functions and loops used in the Dino Game, including their purpose, implementation details, and behavior in various scenarios.